What Is Citric Acid?

 The tiny quantities of Citric Acid found in most dog or cat food recipes are unlikely to have any noticeable effect on a dog’s health.

-However, if, for some reason, a dog or cat were to consume a large amount of Citric Acid at once, then it could have some negative effects, especially in their central nervous system.
+However, if, for some reason, a dog or cat were to consume a large amount of Citric Acid at once, then it could have some negative effects, especially on their central nervous system.

 Our research has come up with some discussions around another possible risk related to the increased risk of bloat in dogs whose food contains Citric Acid.

-This is a substantial increase and isn’t something that should be dismissed, especially for dog breeds or dogs that have a history of issues related to bloat.
+This is a substantial increase and isn’t something that should be dismissed, especially for select dog breeds susceptible to bloat, such as Great Danes, Irish Wolfhounds, and German Shepherds.

-However, we believe that there may be more research required to understand the link, if any, between Citric Acid and increased rates of bloat in dogs.
+However, we could only find a single source for this and therefore believe that there may be more research required to understand the link, if any, between Citric Acid and increased rates of bloat in dogs.

 Pet Food Brands That Use Citric Acid